-The last eight years were the hottest on record, with 2023 experiencing global temperatures 1.45°C above pre-industrial times, nearing the critical 1.5°C limit warming limit set by international agreements.4

-This period of human-induced global warming has introduced unprecedented changes to our climate, making extreme weather events, including frequent heatwaves, the new normal.
-Notably, 2023 brought record temperatures to regions unaccustomed to such extremes, such as southern Europe, North Africa, and the UK, which reached 40°C for the first time.5 In response to a deadly heatwave in 2022, Oregon introduced specific heat stress provisions into its legislation.6
+The last eight years were the hottest on record, with Particularly vulnerable are pregnant women, with new 2023 experiencing global temperatures 1.45°C above studies from India indicating that working in extreme pre-industrial times, nearing the critical 1.5°C limit heat can double the risk of stillbirth and miscarriage.10 warming limit set by international agreements.4 Moreover, heat stress impacts the body's ability to process chemicals, potentially worsening their toxic This period of human-induced global warming has effects.11 introduced unprecedented changes to our climate, making extreme weather events, including frequent While past policies primarily focused on cold heatwaves, the new normal.
+Notably, 2023 brought weather, today's concerns centre on heat.
+Governrecord temperatures to regions unaccustomed to ments are beginning to propose legal measures to such extremes, such as southern Europe, North Afriprotect workers from high temperatures, but urgent ca, and the UK, which reached 40°C for the first time.5 action is required to prevent further fatalities.12 For In response to a deadly heatwave in 2022, Oregon example, the Heat Trap project highlighted the tragintroduced specific heat stress provisions into its legic deaths of workers in Spain and France due to islation.6 heat exposure.13

-These extreme temperatures are reshaping our work and living environments, posing severe, often life-threatening conditions for workers, particularly in outdoor sectors.
-For instance, the Eurofound research organization reports that 23% of workers across the European Union are exposed to high temperatures during a quarter of their working hours, a figure that rises to 45% among construction workers.7
+These extreme temperatures are reshaping our There is a compelling moral, legal, and economic work and living environments, posing severe, often argument for employers to address heat stress prolife-threatening conditions for workers, particularly in actively.
+As noted by a UK union official, overheated outdoor sectors.
+For instance, the Eurofound research workers are far from their best, impacting productiviorganization reports that 23% of workers across the ty.14 The French risk prevention agency OPPBTP em-European Union are exposed to high temperatures phasizes the necessity of safeguarding worker health during a quarter of their working hours, a figure that to maintain business continuity, noting that high temrises to 45% among construction workers.7 peratures also threaten machinery and tools, leading to operational and financial setbacks.15

 The risks associated with working in high temperatures are significant.
-Temperatures above 30°C increase the likelihood of work-related accidents by 10% to 15%, and above 38°C, the risks escalate further.8 According to the French National Institute for Research and Safety, temperatures starting from 28°C in construction sites pose risks, becoming dangerous above 33°C.9 Exposure to such conditions not only raises the chance of heatstroke but also exacerbates other medical conditions such as heart disease and high blood pressure, due to increased cardiac load.
+Temperatures above 30°C in-The impact of heat stress is profound, with projectcrease the likelihood of work-related accidents by ed losses in global working hours expected to reduce 10% to 15%, and above 38°C, the risks escalate furworldwide productivity and potential income globally.
+This report outlines existing legislative measures, colther.8 According to the French National Institute for Research and Safety, temperatures starting from 28°C lective bargaining agreements, and other initiatives in construction sites pose risks, becoming dangerous from around the world aimed at mitigating extreme above 33°C.9 Exposure to such conditions not only heat risks in the construction, building materials, raises the chance of heatstroke but also exacerbates wood, and forestry sectors, demonstrating a growother medical conditions such as heart disease and ing recognition of the need to adapt to our changing high blood pressure, due to increased cardiac load. climate.